Information for guests

 Please do not make travel arrangements for guests who do not have tickets as we will not be able to accommodate them.

 Your graduand was given the opportunity to advise us of any special requirements when they registered for graduation.
 Therefore, suitable seats will be reserved in the hall for guests with accessibility requirements.
 Induction loop facilities are available in the hall and we can also make arrangements for a BSL signer to be available, providing we are advised when the graduand registers for the ceremony.

 Due to data protection laws, we cannot confirm to a third party if a graduand has made arrangements.
 Therefore, please ask your graduand to ensure they have advised us of any special arrangements of this nature.

 - Live screening of the ceremonies

-Each ceremony is also broadcast live online, enabling you to watch from anywhere in the world.
+Ceremonies will be live streamed on our website.
 The stream will go live 30 minutes prior to the start of each ceremony.
-You can access the stream here.

 - Souvenir programme

 Graduation programmes are free of charge and copies are available in Convocation Hall, Octagon Centre for all graduands and guests.

 Doors will be opened approximately 40 minutes prior to the start time of the ceremony, guests should be in their allocated seats 10 minutes before the start of the ceremony.

 Doors to the hall will be closed 10 minutes prior to the start of the ceremony.